 The Company’s Dividend Policy was approved by the Supervisory Board on 6 August 2018.
 The updated Dividend Policy was approved on 24 June 2019 to adjust the methodology for determining the amount of dividends.

 The policy seeks to provide maximum transparency for shareholders and all stakeholders on the Company’s capital allocation strategy.

 Dividends are paid twice a year – for the first half and for twelve months of the year, net of dividends for the first six months paid previously.

-The minimum dividend payout ratio
+Minimum dividend payout ratio

-3 EBITDA stands for earnings before interest, taxes, depreciation and amortization of fixed and intangible assets calculated for the past twelve months on an IFRS basis.
+3 EBITDA stands for earnings before interest, taxes, depreciation and amortisation calculated for the past twelve months on an IFRS basis.

 Dividends, Dividends per share1 and Payout ratio